 - A. Basis for preparation of consolidated financial statements: - (a) All subsidiaries are included in the Group's consolidated financial statements.
 Subsidiaries are all entities (including structured entities) controlled by the Group.
-The Group controls an entity when the Group is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
+The Group controls an entity when the Group is exposed, or has rights, to variable returns from its involvement with the entity

+- and has the ability to affect those returns through its power over the entity.
 Consolidation of subsidiaries begins from the date the Group obtains control of the subsidiaries and ceases when the Group loses control of the subsidiaries. - (b) Inter-company transactions, balances and unrealized gains or losses on transactions between companies within the Group are eliminated.
 Accounting policies of subsidiaries have been adjusted where necessary to ensure consistency with the policies adopted by the Group. - (c) Profit or loss and each component of other comprehensive income are attributed to the owners of the parent and to the non-controlling interests.
-Total comprehensive income is attributed to the owners of the parent and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance. - B. Subsidiaries included in the consolidated financial statements:
+Total comprehensive income is attributed to the owners of the parent and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.

-Owners hip (%)

-Investor Subsidiary Main business activities December 31, 2016 December 31, 2015 Description

-Parade Parade Providing sales and 100 100 -

-Technologies, Technologies, marketing, general and

-Ltd. Inc. administrative, and

-research and development

-services to the Company

-Parade Parade Providing sales and 100 100 -

-Technologies, Technologies marketing, general and

-Ltd. Korea, Ltd. administrative services to

-the Company

-Parade Parade Providing research and 100 100 -

-Technologies, • development services to the

-Ltd. Ltd. (Nanjing) Company

-Parade Parade Providing research and 100 100 -

-Technologies, Technologies, development services to the

-Inc. Inc. (Shanghai) Company
+B. Subsidiaries included in the consolidated financial statements:

+Ownership (%) Investor Subsidiary Main business activities March 31, 2017 December 31, 2016 March 31, 2016 Description Parade Technologies, Ltd. Parade Providing sales and marketing, general and administrative, and research and development services to the Company 100 100 100 - Parade Technologies, Ltd. Parade Technologies Korea, Ltd. Providing sales and marketing, general and administrative services to the Company 100 100 100 - Parade Technologies, Ltd. Parade Technologies, Ltd. (Nanjing) Providing research and development services to the Company 100 100 100 - Parade Technologies, Inc. Parade Technologies, Inc. (Shanghai) Providing research and development services to the Company 100 100 100 -